Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 For me personally, it’s the rejection you face.
 I wear my heart on my sleeve; I take every negative comment personally.
 It’s something I’ve really had to learn to deal with as an artist.

-Tom is Mr Logistics; he loves a good spreadsheet and a well thought out itinerary.
+Tom is Mr Logistics.
+He loves a good spreadsheet and a well thought out itinerary.
 Mikey is a free soul.
 A classic frontman: hard to pin down and very elusive in a group chat.

 James bloody loves his sleep, loves a long shower, and is fuelled by good coffee.
 Chris is a master faffer, always running 30 minutes late and in the wrong lane.
 Believe me, if you’re a neat freak you do not want to share a room with him.